Dr Tim Cockerill is an entomologist, photographer and circus performer

 Tim has spent the summer in the wilds of Papua New Guinea, researching rare species for the University of Oxford.
 Watch this space for photos of some weird and wonderful (but mostly wonderful) creatures from the jungle!

 Science of Stupid for National Geographic Channel

-Tim is the fire-breathing consultant for the new series of Science of Stupid, to be broadcast worldwide in 2015 in over 170 countries.
+Tim is the fire-breathing consultant for the new series of Science of Stupid, to be broadcast worldwide in over 170 countries.
 Click the photo to watch slow-motion fire breathing and some extra clips showing how NOT to breathe fire!